Yurik72/ESPHap/README.md

 !
 Note library as well working well with wolfssl 3.13.0.
 For ESP8266 it's MUST.
 Please extract wolfSSL_3_13_0.rar into  Arduino Libraries folder. user_setting.h and setting.h MUST be used from this Archive

+This library was tested in the following enviropment

+ESP32 board library  version 1.0.4

+ESP8266 board library  version 2.6.3

+Arduino version 1.8.12

 ## Getting help